nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 Mental health is crucial because it can affect every aspect of life.
 It influences our ability to cope with stress, overcome challenges, build relationships, and recover from life’s setbacks and hardships.
 Without it, we can't live our best lives.

 A person’s mental health affects how they feel, think, behave, and relate to others.
-Mental health is also key to relationships, personal and emotional well-being, and contributing to community or society.
-Additionally, it plays a major role in our ability to manage feelings and deal with difficulties.
-It’s also closely linked to physical health – poor mental health can affect physical wellbeing and vice versa.
+It's key to our relationships, personal and emotional well-being, and our ability to contribute to our community and society.
+It plays a major role in our ability to manage feelings and deal with difficulties. *And*, it's closely linked to physical health – poor mental health can affect physical wellbeing and vice versa.

+So, there's clearly a lot of reasons to care about mental health.
+But what can you do to improve yours?

 ## How to improve mental health